 Designer Mikiya Kobayashi is known for his passion of materials.
 Minimalistic images and close-ups of his products reflect that.Source: mikiyakobayashi.com

-One major negative for marketplaces is that you really need to be careful about how you market yourself.
+One of the biggest negatives for marketplaces is that you really need to be careful about how you market yourself.
 Amazon, for example, is very strict about this topic.
 They basically forbid you from mentioning your own company in any way.

-Though many would assume doing so is just good business practice, Amazon could see this as a retailer attempting to lure their customers away from Amazon, a strategy they’re not very fond of to say the least.
+Sharing company information is just good business practice, right?
+Well, that depends on who you ask.
+Amazon sees this action as an attempt by the retailer to lure customers away from them; a strategy they’re not very fond of to say the least.